-Chris Beasley serves as the Chief Information Officer and HIPAA Security Officer at Houston Healthcare where he oversees Information Technology, Information Security, and Biomedical Services.
+Chris Beasley currently serves as the VP, CIO at First Health of the Carolinas.
 Chris received his BBA in MIS and MBA at Georgia College.
 He holds several industry certifications in IT leadership, project management, and technology.
 Chris is a member of several professional organizations including the College of Healthcare Information Management Executives, American College of Healthcare Executives, Healthcare Information and Management Systems Society, and the Project Management Institute.
 He is also a member of the Robins Regional Chamber and Velocity Healthcare Collaborative boards of directors.

 Randall Clark, CISA, CRISC, MMIS, ITAC, AINS, AIS, AIT, API has over 15 years in IT at Georgia Farm Bureau.
 He has spent 6 years programming on the mainframe in COBOL, JCL, DYL280 and SQL.
 He then joined the Internal Audit department as the IT Auditor.
 He performs audits on the IT systems within the company as well as supports the audit staff with data extraction and analytics, system report/data validation, and software support.
 He holds a B.B.A. in Management Information Systems from GC, MMIS from GC, Certified Information Systems Auditor Certification from ISACA, Certified in Risk and Information Systems Control from ISACA, Information Technology Auditor Certification from MIS, and various Insurance related certifications and designations.
 He is currently a Senior Cyber Security Analyst at Georgia Farm Bureau.